-Children will move from a pre-cursive font to a joined cursive font.
-The decision of when to move individual children to a joined font will the class teacher's responsibility.
+Children will start to start pre-cursive font from year 1, if they have not already done so in EYFS and will move from a pre-cursive font to a joined cursive font within the key stage.
+The decision of when to move individual children to a joined font will be the class teacher's responsibility.
 Tuition will continue with two to three weekly sessions totalling 30 to 45 minutes covering: